Off the Page (novel)

 Off the Page is a young adult fiction novel co-written by American author Jodi Picoult and her daughter, Samantha Van Leer.
 Off the Page is Picoult's second YA novel, and also Van Leer's second published work.
-The novel was published on May 19, 2015 by Ember Publishing, an imprint of Random House Publishing Group and Delacorte Press.
-It is the second novel in the Between The Lines trilogy, following Between the Lines.
+The novel was published on May 19, 2015, by Ember Publishing, an imprint of Random House Publishing Group and Delacorte Press.
+It is the second novel in the Between The Lines duloagy, following Between the Lines.

 Plot summary

 Delilah, a 15-year-old teenager, bookworm and social outcast, is obsessed with a fairy tale story about Prince Oliver called Between the Lines.
 No one is able to understand Delilah's obsession with a book written for children.
 Delilah's parents are divorced, and her best friend is a punk-rocker named Jules, who is an outcast of her own choosing.
 Oliver and Delilah falls in and soon, Delilah discovers she can bring him out of the book.